uio-bmi/immuneML/README.md

       my_analysis: # user-defined name of the analysisy
         dataset: d1 # dataset to use in the first analysis
         encoding: kmer_encoding # what encoding to use on the dataset
-        dimensionality_reduction: pca # what dimensionality reduction method to use
+        dimensionality_reduction: tsne # what dimensionality reduction method to use
         report: dim_red # which report to generate using the dataset d1
     number_of_processes: 4
 ```